isomerpages/nlb-biblioasia/_jul-to-sep-2013/Director's Column.md

 The National Library of Australia has developed a successful online discovery service called Trove.
 Trove’s users have access to its extensive digital newspaper database, enabling them to correct inaccuracies caused by print-to-digital scanning.
 This has spawned forums and communities, all working to make Trove’s resources even better.

 Singapore’s libraries run a gamut of activities to encourage lifelong learning such as nationwide reading programmes, storytelling sessions and exhibitions.
-Eﬀorts are also made to reach the underserved members of the community through our ful- ly equipped mobile-library-in-a-bus, Molly.
+Eﬀorts are also made to reach the underserved members of the community through our fully equipped mobile-library-in-a-bus, Molly.
 Our libraries also engage the public via national initiatives like the Singapore Memory Project and the National Information Literacy Programme.

-An integral part of the library system is the library professional and the Library Society of China shares their programmes and eﬀorts to improve the quality and eﬃ- ciency of library services and library professionals across China.
+An integral part of the library system is the library professional.
+The Library Society of China shares their programmes and eﬀorts to improve the quality and eﬃciency of library services and library professionals across China.

-The diverse initiatives described in this issue echo the same sentiment— as we step into a whole new (and brave) world, we can be sure that libraries are the keys to a new and exciting future, filled with infinite possibilities that we cannot even begin to imagine.
+The diverse initiatives described in this issue echo the same sentiment: as we step into a new (and brave) world, we can be sure that libraries are the key to a fresh and exciting future, filled with infinite possibilities that we cannot even begin to imagine.

-Gene Tan
+Gene Tan,
 Director, National Library